Franconia Ridge

 Aug 22 , 1983 Monday (370.9 mtg) From Gonzo!s Appalachian Trail journal

-Up early to beat any rain if I could this morning.
+Up early to beat any rain, if I could, this morning.
 Within a mile I made a sharp left and began traversing the long Franconia Ridge.
 Most of the hiking would be above treeline and exposed to the elements.
 I did not get up early enough to catch the sunrise, but the morning was beautiful none-the-less.
 The sky was just clear enough to get a view, but it looked as though bad weather was on the way.

 From the point of attaining the ridge, the trail dipped for about a mile in a slight descent before continuing on a climb culminating at the summit of Mt Lafayette, the mountain I had photographed in all its' splendor over Lonesome Lake.
-But first the trail took me over Little Haystack, and then up to the summit of Mt.
+But first, the trail took me over Little Haystack, and then up to the summit of Mt.
 Lincoln.
 Although the clouds remained at a low ceiling, the views were more spectacular than any so far on the trail.
 The clean, crisp mountain air invigorated my spirits as I made my way across the open mountaintops.
 I prayed for the rain to hold off.
 Near the summit of Lafayette, I met a couple of hikers who had spent the night at Greenleaf Hut a mile down the mountainside on a different trail.

 Descending off of Lafayette across the Garfield Ridge, I became concerned that I had gone the wrong way since I had not seen any blazes lately.
-I backtracked a bit and met the previous hikers again, and discussed the situation with them.
+I backtracked a bit and met the previously mentioned hikers again, and discussed the situation with them.
 There had been clear trail, but no blazes.
 Figuring that we were still on the trail I continued and eventually found a very old, faint blaze at a junction farther down the trail.
 I was on track.
 Views back toward Franconia Ridge from the Garfield Ridge and Mt Garfield itself were equally stunning despite the low clouds.
 At least I could see something, unlike when I went over Mt Moosilauke.

 All in all I ate well, kept dry, met many nice people, including Bruce Emerson and his gorgeous daughter and her girl friends.
 I also met someone who claimed to have hiked the Continental Divide Trail.